sktime/sktime/docs/source/get_involved/governance.rst

 CoC members can resign voluntarily at any point in time, by informing the CoC or core developers in writing.

-CoC membership ends automatically after a person has been in this role for 2 calendar years.
+CoC membership ends automatically after a person has been in this role for 2 years.
 If the person would like to continue the membership of CoC, a new nomination vote has to happen following the procedure as for nomination of a new CoC member.
 The vote can be requested by the affected CoC member or by any core developer.

 .. _cc-members: